A Washington DC or Baltimore Social Security Disability Lawyer Will Fight the Termination of Your Social Security Disability Benefits

 Proposed SSI terminations also commonly result from changes in recipients’ income and assets.
 If your income or assets have increased above the SSI eligibility threshold, you potentially have multiple options available.
 For example, you may be able to:

 - Sell some of your assets and use the cash to buy items that do not qualify as “resources” for purposes of determining SSI eligibility

 - Establish an ABLE account or an individual development account (IDA)

 - Create (and obtain SSA approval for) a Plan to Achieve Self-Support (PASS)

 Regarding other grounds for proposed termination, your options here are circumstance-specific.
 For example, if the SSA has determined you are working too much, you may be able to challenge this determination.
 Or, if your benefits are being terminated because you turned 18, you may be able to apply for continuing benefits on new grounds.

 Fighting for Reinstatement After Termination of Social Security Disability

-If the SSA has already terminated your SSD or SSI benefits, you can hire an attorney to help you file for reinstatement.
+If the SSA has already terminated your SSD or SSI benefits, you can hire a Baltimore Social Security Disability attorney to help you file for reinstatement.
 If you have lost your SSD benefits, you only have 60 days from the date of termination to file an appeal.
 While you have longer to seek reinstatement of SSI, waiting is not your best option—especially if you rely on your SSI benefits to pay your bills.